+You can buy bonds from private entities, or you can buy treasury bonds from the United States government.
 You can buy bonds with maturity dates that range from two or three years up to 30 years.
-This means the organization you bought your bond from must give you back your original investment on that date.
+This means the organization from which you bought your bond must give you back your original investment on that date.
 In the meantime, you will collect interest.
 If you don't want to wait until maturity to get your money back, you can sell your bond to someone else.
 The new owner would then get the original investment back on the maturity date.

 Life Insurance Maturity

 Whole life insurance policies usually mature when you, the policyholder, turns 100.
 This means that when you turned 100, you would get the full value of the policy paid to you.
-However, since most people don't live to be 100, the policy pays a beneficiary, as agreed upon contractually.
+However, since most people don't live to be 100, the policy pays a beneficiary upon your death, as agreed in the policy documents.
 This payment is a set amount that you agree to when buying the policy.
-With a universal life policy, you get the face value of the policy at maturity, unless you have elected to have the death benefit continue past the maturity date.
-In other words, even though you have finished making payments, the policy will pay your beneficiary when you die.
-Technically, the maturity date is extended to the date of your death.

 Certificate of Deposit Maturity